RESTful-Drupal/restful/docs/api_url.md

 }
 ```

-## Filter
+## Applying a query filter
-RESTful allows filtering of a list.
+RESTful allows applying filters to the database query used to generate the list.

 ```php
 # Handler v1.0